llvm/llvm-project/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-The '``llvm.experimental.vector.masked.extract.last.active``' intrinsic will find the index of the most significant active lane in the mask vector, and extract the element at that index in the corresponding data vector.
+The '``llvm.experimental.vector.extract.last.active``' intrinsic will extract an element from the data vector at the index matching the highest active lane of the mask vector.
 If no mask lanes are active then the passthru value is returned instead.

 .. _int_vector_compress: